scarimp/ibis/README.rst

 - html5shiv_, to enable HTML5 elements (such as ``article`` and ``section``) in older browsers.

 - Hyphenator_, to enable proper typographical hyphenation in web pages.
   If you use justification in your CSS file, you should also enable this script.

 - Noisy_, to replace the background image of a web page (or any element) with code (easier, smaller, faster).

 - Lettering.js_, to enable radical web typography.

+- Less.js_, to enable the use of the ``Less`` dynamic stylesheet language.

 The ``templates`` directory contains files used with Mezzanine.
 If you are building a site with Mezzanine, you can adapt these files to your own needs.